kylegodbey/nuclear-quantum-computing/_sources/landing.md

 The tools we develop in these three topics will come to play together to tackle a challenging problem in the final part of this book: using a quantum computer we will solve the one dimensional Gross-Pitaevskii equation.
 This nonlinear Schrödinger equation approximately describes the low-energy properties of dilute Bose-Einstein condensates, and is one of the simplest models describing many-body quantum systems.
 We will use the Variational Quantum Eigensolver to find the ground state of the reduced system for different Hamiltonian parameters, while the Zero-Noise Extrapolation will be exploited to produce accurate results even in the presence of noise.

+A pdf version of this book can be downloaded [here](nuclear-qc.pdf).

 List of contributors can be found [here](contributors.md).

 ```{tableofcontents}